CHCAA-EDUX/scientific-computing-01/.github/ISSUE_TEMPLATE/Feedback.md

 ---

 <!-- Describe what the like or dislike about the course.
 If there is something you dislike we would very much appreciate suggestions.
-Remember that this feedback is public and directed a people with feelings.
+Remember that this feedback is public and directed at people with feelings.
 -->